surya-579/Credit-card-Fraud-Detection/README.md

 Credit card fraud is a prevalent issue in today's digital transactions.
 This project aims to develop machine learning models to detect fraudulent credit card transactions, thus minimizing financial losses for both consumers and financial institutions.

+## Dataset

+The dataset used for this project is sourced from Kaggle: [Credit card Fraud detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection).

 ## Setup Instructions

 To run the project code, follow these steps: